What’s an Air Conditioning Dry Charge?

-- Improved energy efficiency for reduced cost of comfort
+- Greater energy efficiency for reduced cost of comfort

 - Leading technology to lower humidity

-- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+- Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant

-- Expanded warranty periods for more peace of mind
+- Extended warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment